Top 5 Things To Do On A Rainy Day

 Corris Craft Centre

-Corris Craft Centre is a short drive away and a great place to spend a few hours browsing.
+Corris Craft Centre is a short drive away and a great place to spend a few hours.
 This is a wonderful collection of studios, workshops and a café, with a variety of crafts on display, such an art studio, glass blowing, jewellery making, a gin distillery and a pottery workshop.
-Some of the outlets have pre bookable sessions that you can take part in and make your own souvenir to take home.
-You can also find here, the Welsh legends maze (you will need wet weather gear for this one!), King Arthurs Labyrinth, which a fascinating underground story telling experience through the mines, incorporating a little boat ride or for the more adventurous, Corris Mine Explorers.
-This a guided exploration through the disused mines involving ropes, carabiners, harnesses & hardhats.
+Some of the outlets have pre-bookable sessions that you can take part in and make your own souvenir to take home.
+You will also the Welsh Legends Maze here (bring your wet weather gear), King Arthur's Labyrinth (a fascinating underground story-telling experience through the mines, and a short boat ride) or for the more adventurous, Corris Mine Explorers.
+This a guided exploration through the disused mines involving ropes, carabiners, harnesses and hardhats.

 Talyllyn Railway

-Just a couple of miles away in Tywyn is where you will find the Talyllyn railway.
-It is the world’s first preserved railway that was opened over 150 years ago in 1865.
-The train trundles up the Fathew valley, transporting passengers over 7 miles to the end of the line at Nant Gwernol in the wooded mountains of Abergynolwyn.
-Here you can see wonderful waterfalls and is the starting point for lots of woodland walks.
-You can shelter from the rain on a covered carriage and just take a trip up the line to Abergynolwyn and back again.
-On arrival in Abergynolwyn there is a wonderful café with hot drinks and tasty treats before your return journey to Abergynolwyn.
-There is also the option to hop off at Dolgoch falls and take in the stunning set of waterfalls there, but waterproofs are needed here too for this option!
+Just a couple of miles away, you will find the Talyllyn Railway in Tywyn; the world’s first preserved railway that opened in 1865.
+The train trundles up the Fathew Valley, transporting passengers over 7-miles to the end of the line at Nant Gwernol in the wooded mountains of Abergynolwyn.
+Here, you can see wonderful waterfalls, as well as the starting point for lots of woodland walks.
+On rainy days, why not shelter from the rain on a covered carriage, taking a trip up the line to Abergynolwyn and back again?
+On arrival, there is a wonderful café with hot drinks and tasty treats for you to enjoy before your return journey.
+There is also the option to hop off at Dolgoch Falls and take in the stunning set of waterfalls - for this one, waterproofs are a must!

 The Dyfi Wildlife Centre

-Located just across the estuary, The Dyfi Wildlife Centre is also a good option when the weather isn’t on your side!
-The recently built new centre uses the latest energy efficient technologies to bring you a sustainable wildlife watching experience in the heart of the beautiful Dyfi Valley.
-There is a shop and café, with a wildlife watching window.
-Also at the Centre, at the end of a flat boardwalk, is the 360 Observatory, where you can observe the ospreys in season as well as all the other wildlife on the reserve.
-Additionally, there is a loop further into the reserve off of the main boardwalk allowing a closer encounter with nature, but again, bring your waterproofs!
+Located just across the estuary, the Dyfi Wildlife Centre is also a good option when the weather isn’t on your side.
+The new centre uses the latest energy efficient technologies to bring you a sustainable wildlife watching experience in the heart of the beautiful Dyfi Valley.
+There is a shop and a café with a wildlife watching window.
+At the end of a flat boardwalk, is the 360 Observatory where you can watch the ospreys in season as well as all the other wildlife on the reserve.
+Additionally, if you venture off the main boardwalk, there is a loop further into the reserve which allows a closer encounter with nature.
+But again, bring your waterproofs.

 Play in puddles!